IR Sensor Working

 Applications of IR Sensors

 IR sensors have found their applications in most of today’s equipment.
 Following is the list of sensors that are named after their usage.
+It helps you to understand what is IR sensor used for.

-This uses the direct incidence method to count the items.
-Constant radiation is maintained between transmitter and receiver.
 As soon as the object cuts the radiation, the item is detected and the count is increased.
 The same count is shown on a display system.

-This is one of the widely and commonly used sensor applications.
+3. Burglar Alarm: This is one of the widely and commonly used sensor applications.
 It is another example of the direct incidence method.

 It works similar to the item counter, where the transmitter and receiver are kept on both sides of a door frame.
 Constant radiation is maintained between transmitter and receiver, whenever an object crosses the path alarm starts.